-Professor Joe Brennan is an Assistant Professor of Law and Director of the Academic Success Program.
-He joined the VLS faculty in 2015.
-Prior to joining VLS, Professor Brennan was a member of the Student Success faculty at Charlotte School of Law.
-He began his legal career as judicial law clerk to the Honorable Edwin H. Stern, P.J.A.D, in the Superior Court of New Jersey, Appellate Division.
-Following his clerkship, Professor Brennan was a civil defense litigation attorney at Graham Curtin law firm in Morristown, New Jersey.
+Professor Joe Brennan is a Professor of Law and Director of the Academic Success Program.
+Professor Brennan began his legal career as a judicial law clerk to the Honorable Edwin H. Stern, P.J.A.D, in the Superior Court of New Jersey, Appellate Division.
+Following his clerkship, Professor Brennan was a civil defense litigation attorney in New Jersey.
 His practice focused on product liability, premises liability, personal injury, complex litigation, employment law, breach of contract, fraud, and claims brought under the Uniform Commercial Code.

 Professor Brennan received his undergraduate degree in history, cum laude, with minors in biology and philosophy from St. Joseph's University in Philadelphia, Pennsylvania.
 He graduated as a member of St. Joseph's Honors Program.
 Following undergraduate studies, he served as an AmeriCorps teacher at St. Malachy School in Philadelphia.